Skip to main content

 The context

-Brokers, shippers, and carriers in this industry need to constantly communicate — particularly during price negotiations for lanes (start and end points of a journey).
+Brokers, shippers, and carriers communicate constantly, especially during price negotiations for lanes (the start and end points of a journey).
 A shipper might request quotes from 100 carriers and chat with 20 at once.
-Prices vary by mile and depend on route difficulty, weather, load type, and fuel surcharges.
-Missing a notification can cost real money.
+Prices vary by the mile and depend on route difficulty, weather, load type, and fuel surcharges.
+A missed notification turns into lost money.

 The goals

-• Reduce dispatcher stress by building trust in the system
+• Cut dispatcher stress by making the system trustworthy

-• Prevent delays and misunderstandings among involved parties
+• Prevent the delays and misunderstandings that come from missed signals

 The research